judaicalink/judaicalink-labs/README.md

 - Select *action* "Index selected datasets and files"
 - Click *Go*

-After completion click on "Load in Elasticsearch".
+After completion click on "Load in SOLR".

 Now visit [localhost:8000/search](http://localhost:8000/search).
 You should now be able to search for data.
 ___